DataDog/documentation/content/en/synthetics/search.md

 ### Track events

 Creating, adding, and deleting Synthetic tests, global variables, and private locations generates events in the [Events Explorer][6].
-Events describe changes that occurred and display the user who performed the change.
+Events describe changes that occurred and display the users who performed the changes.

-Find all Synthetics-related changes by searching for your test monitors' alerts in the search bar or selecting an event type under the **Event** template variable.
+Find all Synthetics-related changes by searching for your test monitors' alerts in the search bar, or by selecting an event type under the **Event** template variable.
 For example, `Event Type:synthetics_alert`.

 ## Further Reading